 Every pre-retiree knows they have worked a lifetime to create financial security for themselves and their family.
 Many are living comfortably and have assets that they may not need to fund their retirement.

-But, there comes a point in time when pre-retirees begin to worry about the legacy they’re leaving behind.
-Given the economic concerns that have arisen throughout 2020 (as well as the fact that Biden has stated he will increase taxes for high-income earners), how can we best prepare them now to pass their wealth on to their loved ones?
+But there comes a point in time when pre-retirees begin to worry about the legacy they’re leaving behind.
+Given the economic concerns that have arisen throughout the past few years, how can we best prepare them now to pass their wealth on to their loved ones?